pi3rrot/blackarch-install-scripts/README.md

 Blackarch Install
 -----------------

-Install From ArchLinux/BlackArch LiveCD-DVD/BlackArch NetInstall
+Install From ArchLinux/BlackArch Live-ISO-DVD/BlackArch NetInstall
 ----------------------------------------------------------------
 Version: 0.5.x (See Github Tags)

     1. # blackarch-install
     2. Select Install Mode:
-        1. Install from LiveCD.
+        1. Install from Live-ISO.
             - It will dump the current Live image into your hard drive.
         2. Install from BlackArch Official Repository.
             - It will install base system from Arch Linux and